hakant/hakant.github.io/source/_posts/2017-02-17-setting-up-continuous-integration-and-delivery-for-a-nodejs-rest-api.markdown

 of this module in [HackathonPlannerAPI](https://github.com/hakant/HackathonPlannerAPI) and I'll write more about it in my next post.

-## Resist the temptation of sharing and reusing code that doesn't really deserve it
+## Resist the temptation of sharing and reusing code unless you have a good justification and the right abstraction

 Before you decide to share code between application scenarios, think twice, think three times.
 If you really have to do it, make sure you build a very clear interface around that component or module.
-Like Udi Dahan says in his talk (shared above), use this component from multiple scenarios, do not reuse it: If you find yourself tweaking the component for each new scenario that's using it, you probably got the boundry wrong.
-Find the right boundry or refactor this component back into the scenarios and stop sharing/reusing it.
+Like Udi Dahan says in his talk (shared above), USE this component from multiple scenarios, do not RE-USE it: If you find yourself tweaking the component for each new scenario that's using it, you probably got the boundary wrong.
+Find the right boundary or refactor this component back into the scenarios and stop sharing/reusing it.

 In [one of my favorite medium posts](https://medium.com/@rdsubhas/10-modern-software-engineering-mistakes-bc67fbef4fc8#.k139s48qo)